deerfern9/mini-shard-claimer/README.md

 # mini-shard-claimer

-Before starting the soft, please set the requirements and fill in private;proxy.txt.
+Before starting the soft, please install all of the required modules using "requirements.txt" or manully.
+Write data about private keys and proxies to file "private;proxy.txt".
 The data in private;proxy.txt should look like private key;proxy(login:pass@ip:port)

 If the transaction was successful, you can find its hash in hashes.txt